gfkse/sensic-s2s-sdk-js-demo-website/README.md

 and visit http://localhost:8081/index.html

+## Running the entire frontend stack

+Read the guide on how to develop locally in confluence.

-### Testing alternate deployments of sensic components
+## Testing alternate deployments of sensic components

 The website allows using different files for s2s-web.js, sui-connector.js etc.
 For this each page takes an optional query parameter that can point to a different file: